What is OVERTRAINING?

 ‘OTS (Overtraining Syndrome) appears to be a maladaptive response to excessive exercise without adequate rest, resulting in perturbations of multiple body systems (neurologic, endocrinologic, immunologic) coupled with mood changes.’

-To put it simply, overtraining is the condition in which the body is put under more stress than it can recover.
-The main cause of overtraining that I’ve observed is the desire and temptation to achieve extraordinary peaks with the body without first having the mental discipline and patience required to achieve such peaks.
+To put it simply, overtraining is when the body is put under more stress than it can recover.
+The leading cause of overtraining I’ve observed is the desire and temptation to achieve extraordinary peaks with the body without having the mental discipline and patience to reach such extremes.
 When identified and caught early, overtraining can be easily countered by the simple act of just letting the body rest and providing it with the necessary nourishment and time to recover.
-On the other hand, when allowed to persist despite the early signs of physical and mental fatigue, it leads to overtraining syndrome (OTS), a chronic condition which reverses the desired effects of training and even impairs performance.
+On the other hand, when allowed to persist despite the early signs of physical and mental fatigue, it leads to overtraining syndrome (OTS).
+This chronic condition reverses the desired effects of training and even impairs performance.

 Without realizing that it’s a downward spiral, people often engage in high-intensity workouts or with high volumes without having any rest days in between.
-This could lead to a catabolic state where the muscle begins to breakdown more than it should.
-Or they perform monotonous physical training routines with an excessive amount of repetitive movements.
+This could lead to a catabolic state where the muscle begins to break down more than it should.
+Or they perform monotonous physical training routines with excessive repetitive movements.
 The lack of stimulation caused by this affects the central nervous system resulting in a condition called the performance plateau.
 And as you know, a plateau is flat, not the kind of results you’d expect after training extra hard.
 For example, losing weight when instead you are trying to bulk up or being unable to lift weights that you usually manage to.

 “But blood, sweat and tears is the cost of any great achievement, right?
 Not always.
 Go overboard with your body and blood, sweat and tears could be the price you pay!”